locationtech/geomesa/docs/user/datastores/index_config.rst

 the key.
 For example, if most of the ``name`` values start with the letter ``f`` and ``t``, splits could be specified as ``attr.name.pattern:[a-z],attr.name.pattern2:[f][a-z],attr.name.pattern3:[t][a-z]``

+For number-type attributes, only numbers are considered valid characters.
+Due to lexicoding, normal number prefixing will not work correctly.
+E.g., if the data has numbers in the range 8000-9000, specifying ``[8-9][0-9]`` will not split the data properly.
+Instead, trailing zeros should be added to reach the appropriate length, e.g. ``[8-9][0-9][0][0]``.

 Full Example
 ++++++++++++